CMS Conditions of Participation, Compliance

 The new e-notification provisions will be formalized as part of hospitals’ Medical Records Services CoPs at 42 CFR §482.24 (d), the Special Medical Record Requirements for Psychiatric Hospitals CoPs at 42 CFR §482.61 (f), and the Clinical Records CoP for Critical Access Hospital at 42 CFR §485.638 (d).

-For hospitals that will use third party intermediaries to meet these compliance requirements, PatientPing’s Route solution offers a compliance guarantee and meets all the published requirements.
-To learn more about Route, please contact email@example.com and visit the Route Product page at https://patientping.com/route/.
+For hospitals that will use third-party intermediaries to meet these compliance requirements, PatientPing’s Route solution offers a compliance guarantee and meets all the published requirements.
+To learn more about Route, please contact firstname.lastname@example.org or complete our Contact form.